 Very few things can compare to the calm and relaxing feeling you get from an outdoor barbecue or grilling experience.
 Grilling events in the backyard also serve as ideal bonding moments for family members and friends.
 But the experience can quickly go south if rodents take up residence inside your barbecue station.
-When rodents invade the BBQ, humane wildlife removal services become necessary to protect your Houston premises from any further rodent invasion.
+When rodents invade the BBQ, humane wildlife removal services become necessary to protect your Toronto premises from any further rodent invasion.

 Why Rodents Love BBQs